macgregor/alexandria/README.md

 ## CLI
 If you want to manually convert and upload files you can use the `alexandria-cli`.

-## alexandria-maven-plugin
+## Maven Plugin
-The alexandria maven plugin can be used to add conversion/publishing to your maven project as part of the project build.
+The `alexandria-maven-plugin` can be used to add conversion/publishing to your maven project as part of the project build.